Tennis

 Tennis is fun, great for fitness, and for developing fundamental movement skills and physical literacy.
 Tennis is also a great way of developing personal and character skills.

-Primary Formats
+Primary formats

-Secondary Formats
+Secondary formats

 There are two formats available for Secondary schools.

-Secondary Red Ball includes different formats for inter and intra school events.
+Secondary Red ball includes different formats for inter- and intra-school events.
 Formats include a mix of fun games and matches and can be co-designed and led by students.
 They also include values-based scoring.
-Red Ball tennis is a fun, modified version of the game played on badminton sized courts using lighter balls and shorter rackets.
+Red ball tennis is a fun, modified version of the game played on badminton-sized courts using lighter balls and shorter rackets.

-There are additional resources available for running events, as well as information on LTA organised secondary competitions and the free Tennis Leaders course.
+There are additional resources available for running events, as well as information on LTA-organised secondary competitions and the free Tennis Leaders course.

 Equipment needed

-• Tennis balls
+- Tennis balls (Red, Orange)

-• Suitable court space (either indoors or outside)
+- Suitable court space (indoors or outdoors)

 Get involved